mprinc/model-sdk/docs/source/ui_components.md

 ## UI Components

-Only a limited set of all [Data Types](data_types.html) generate UI components at this time.
-We are working quickly to render all data types in the app, but we ask for your patience until this task is complete.
-If you have any questions about data types, UI components, or the Model SDK in general feel free to bring them up in the `#model-sdk` channel in [the public Runway slack](https://runwayml.com/joinslack).
+Only a limited set of all [Data Types](data_types.html) generate <span class='definition'>UI components</span> at this time. <span class='important'>We are working</span> quickly to render all data types in the app, but we ask for your patience until this task is complete.
+If you have any questions about data types, UI components, or the Model SDK in general feel free to bring them up in <span class='important'>the `#model-sdk` channel</span> in [the public Runway slack](https://runwayml.com/joinslack).

 ### Support/Compatibility Matrix